East Northamptonshire College: Range of courses

-Because there are three different schools, the college can offer a greater range of courses than a normal Sixth Form College.
-This is seen in the college's rapid growth in recent years.
-As the College is split between three schools, the government's inspectors - Ofsted - do not inspect the College as a whole but the individual school's sixth forms when secondary education is inspected.
-This then gives three different reports on how the sixth form is being managed at different schools.
+Because there are two different schools, the college can offer a greater range of courses than a normal Sixth Form College.
+As the College is split between two schools, the government's inspectors - Ofsted - do not inspect the College as a whole but the individual school's sixth forms when secondary education is inspected.
+This then gives two different reports on how the sixth form is being managed at different schools.
 The College is officially based at Rushden Community College, where the director and administrative staff are also based.